HomeWHENWhen Do Quail Start Laying Eggs

 In northern climates like here in Long Island, Coturnix can survive the winters with just a little bit of help.
 They don’t need supplemental heat (and in fact, supplemental heat can be dangerous since if it cuts out, they can die from the sudden shock—which actually may be due to the sudden condensation of water in the warm area onto them and the freeze causing hypothermia.
 Warm air holds more moisture.) but they do need protection from the wind, snow, and rain but have enough air flow so that humidity doesn’t build up since wet and cold is what kills poultry in the winter.
 Plastic sheeting can be installed around 3 of the sides to minimize wind driven rain and draft.

-Refer to more articles: When Volleyball Season
+Refer to more articles: What To Wear When Roller Skating

 You’ll want something that can keep the water from freezing—heated waterers exist as well as de-icers you can purchase to submerge in their existing waterers.
 There are also rabbit type water bottles that are heated to keep the water from freezing, if you prefer that type.